lksC695/strudel-scripts/readme.md

-to use these custom functions, load them in the strudel editor, or upload the .strudel file into the strudel settings prebake section.
+prebake strudal script to use themor upload the .strudel file into the strudel settings prebake section.